surdu/spawn/readme.md

 spawn surdu/hello-spawn
 ```

-You'll notice that spawn will start asking you your name and the version, as specified in the config.
+You'll notice that spawn will start asking for your name and the version, as specified in the config.

 After you provide all this info, you'll have a fresh copy of the `hello-spawn` project spawned in your current folder.